Soft and moist, these whole grain cranberry, lemon and ginger muffins are a wonderfully festive way to start the day!

 It had been so long since I had had anything with all-purpose flour, that on Thanksgiving, all I ate were these fluffy make-ahead dinner rolls.
 Honestly… the best yeasted food ever.
 Now I’m just hoping that this website will start carrying Gold Medal’s white whole wheat flour!
 That would be glorious.

-As written, these cranberry muffins don’t taste the least bit whole grain.
-I know some of you shy away from all-purpose flour, so if you really want to use whole grain flour, go with white whole wheat flour!
+As written, these cranberry muffins don’t taste the least bit whole grain (even if made with white whole wheat!)

 Be sure to check out what the other bloggers have baked up!
 So many amazingly festive recipes right here. :) Thanks to Gold Medal Flour for hosting this fun Virtual Bake Day!

 - Brown Sugar Topped Cinnamon Sugar Coffee Cake from Averie Cooks